cwchentw/objcheck/README.md

 ## Warning

 `objcheck` checks target source by compiling and executing it.
-Hence, DON'T use `objcheck` against untrusted source.
+Hence, DON'T use `objcheck` to test untrusted source.

 ## Why `objcheck`?